muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/YAMLparameters.md

 * **castep_command:** command used to run the CASTEP executable on the system.
 DEFAULT: castep.serial TYPE: string;

 * **dftb_command:** command used to run the DFTB+ executable on the system.
 DEFAULT: dftb+ TYPE: string;

+* **script_file:** path of a submission script template to copy into each individually generated structure’s folder for use with submission systems on HPC machines.
+Any literal instance of the string \{seedname\} will be replaced with the name of the structure in that folder, which allows us to create sub- mission scripts for batches of CASTEP structures.
+DEFAULT: NONE TYPE: string;

+* **castep_param:** path to a CASTEP parameter file to use for all calculations.
+DEFAULT: NONE TYPE: string;

+* **dftb_set:** Slater–Koster parameterization to use with DFTB+.
+It determines which elements can be treated; see dftb.org for more details.
+Can currently be 3ob-3-1 or pbc-0-3.DEFAULT: 3ob-3-1 TYPE: string;

+* **dftb_optionals:** additional optional JSON files to activate for the DFTB+ parameterization.
+For example, including \<spinpol.json\> for 3ob-3-1 turns spin polarization on.
+Should be written like a list of strings (either in square brackets and comma separated or as a list using a as bullet and an entry on each line) DEFAULT: \[\] (empty list) TYPE: \[str\];

+* **dftb_pbc:** whether to turn on periodic boundary conditions in a DFTB+ calculation.
+DEFAULT: true TYPE: boolean;

+* **k_points_grid:** k-points grid for periodic system calculations (CASTEP or DFTB+).
+Should be written like a list of integers.
+DEFAULT: \[1, 1, 1\] TYPE:\[int\]; and

+* **max_scc_steps:** maximum number of self-consistent steps when converging the electronic wavefunction in either CASTEP or DFTB+.
+DEFAULT: 200 TYPE: int;